yorevs/homesetup/README.md

 ### Standard tools

+The complete handbook of standard tools can be found [here](docs/handbook/pages/functions.md#standard-tools)

 | File                   | Function               | Purpose                                                                     |
 | ---------------------- | ---------------------- | --------------------------------------------------------------------------- |
 | bash_aliases.bash      | __hhs_has              | Check if a command is available on the current shell session.               |